Please carefully read the following information regarding consent, and indicate

 You are being asked to participate because you are 18 - 70 years of age, have a clinical diagnosis of Multiple Sclerosis (MS), or are matched on demographic variables to an MS sample and you are employed in some capacity.
 Or, you have previously participated in this research study and have become unemployed/disabled (since you first completed this survey).

-If you decide to participate in this study, you will be asked to complete this online survey up to 4 times per year, approximately every 3 months.
-The survey will include questions about your current job status, job accommodations you receive, and a questionnaire about your thinking, learning, and memory.
+12 times, every three months—at months 0, 3, 6, 9, 12, 15, 18, 21, 24, 27, 30, 33 and 36.
+The survey will take approximately 15 minutes to complete.
+The research study for each subject will last for 3 years, regardless of whether you are a MS patient or Healthy Control.
+The survey will include questions about your current job status, job accommodations you receive, and a questionnaire about your thinking, learning and memory.
 You may also be asked for your feedback on the questions and information in the survey through a focus group or email, this is an entirely optional component of the study and if you choose not to provide feedback you can still participate in the rest of the study.

 RISKS / DISCOMFORTS